 East Baltimore Poets: The Greatest High School Basketball Team Ever

-Driving through East Baltimore, amid the despair of antiquated housing projects and the imposing dungeon like presence of the Maryland State Penitentiary, you may come across an unassuming building on the corner of Orleans and Caroline Streets.
+Driving through East Baltimore, amid the despair of antiquated housing projects and the imposing dungeon like the presence of the Maryland State Penitentiary, you may come across an unassuming building on the corner of Orleans and Caroline Streets.
 While the State Prison is often a grim reminder of the pitfalls and misfortunes to be had on the rough streets of Baltimore, the building that more resembles an industrial warehouse, than an institution of learning, has produced some of the greatest basketball players in the world.

 Paul Laurence Dunbar High School is named after one of the first relevant black writers and poets in America.
-It has a strong health care program for students and a proud tradition in Basketball.
+It has a strong health care program for students and a proud tradition in basketball.
 The kids in the surrounding area have grown up competing against one another on the courts of Oliver Street.
 There is a strong foundation and infrastructure for youth basketball that often begins in places like Lafayette Park, Madison Square and Cecil-Kirk.
 While New York City has the infamous Harlem Rucker Courts, Baltimore has The Dome.
 The rules of The Dome are fair and simple.
 If you have game, then you can play.
 If not, then take your wack game back to the factory and get to steppin.
-On any given summer day during the off season, it is not unusual to see ballers such as Carmelo Anthony or Rudy Gay abusing some stiff.
+On any given summer day during the offseason, it is not unusual to see ballers such as Carmelo Anthony or Rudy Gay abusing some stiff.
 If you are lucky enough, old school hoop legends like Mugsy Bougues, Sam Cassell or Keith Booth may brush off their kicks, and show the youngins the real way to play the game of basketball.
 Crowds gather en masse, with kids on their shoulders, to catch a glimpse of the East Side/West Side Baltimore Classic.
 A rambunctious and unruly contest that is filled with bravado, trash talking and high flying dunks.
-The contest have all the intensity of a game 7 NBA Final or an urban version of the Final Four.
+The contests have all the intensity of a game 7 NBA Final or an urban version of the Final Four.
 Holding bragging rights over the opposing hood, is an honor that many of these kids will hold onto for their lifetime.

 Nestled firmly and entrenched in this lifestyle of basketball greatness is Dunbar High School.
 The public school has won numerous State Championships in basketball.
 From 1956–1988, they won 17 conference crowns, as well as 4 mythical National Titles.
 This isn't a sprawling private school campus, with a state of the art basketball complex, or a lilly white Catholic School that caters to the more affluent and wealthier families of Maryland.
 These are kids straight from the concrete jungles of Baltimore who are surrounded by the pressures of drugs and violence, and equipped with a basketball and a dream.